mokuda2/senioryearreflection/_posts/2023-04-04-The-Color-Red.md

 After about an hour or two of talk, I went back to my apartment and texted Sam about successfully coming out to Christian.
 I felt somewhat relieved.
 Now I could do things with Sam if Christian were also around and not feel uncomfortable.
 Winter semester was going to start in two days, and I hoped that I’d be able to introduce Sam to both of them soon.

-But I was still somewhat unsettled about where we were as far as faith and the gospel.
+But I was still somewhat unsettled about where we were as far as faith and sexuality.
 I knew that I needed to figure that out before committing to a relationship.

 (End of Chapter 4, end of Part 2...)